Kmenguete/OpenClassroom_Project4/OpenClassroom_projet4/README.md

 tournament the 8th player and the 2nd player get the same total score, the 8th player will remain better ranked than the 2nd player because the 8th player got a higher total score than the 2nd player at the previous round.

+When the tournament is finished.
+The application suggest a report to the user.
+If the user want a report, the application will propose some information to display from a tournament selected by the user.
+When the user choose which information to display from which tournament, the application will display the information requested by the user and then stop running.
+Finally, if the user doesn't want a report, the application will stop running.